saahil-mehta/saahil-mehta.github.io/docs/resume.md

 # Resume / CV

-I keep the canonical, PDF-friendly version of my experience here.
-If you prefer summaries, the Experience section above should do; if you want the fine print, feel free to dive in.
+The full, printer-friendly history.
+If you want the highlights, the Experience tab is faster.
+The PDF below contains the complete details.

 <div class="resume-preview">
   <div class="resume-frame">